circleci/circleci-docs/jekyll/_cci2/webhooks-airtable.md

 ![Trigger a test webhook]({{site.baseurl}}/assets/img/docs/webhooks/webhook_airtable_7_run_pipeline.png)

 Once the pipeline has completed the first test webhook should have been sent and we can validate this in Airtable.
-At the bottom of the Webhook trigger config screen, press the "test" button and await for the Webhook data to populate.
+At the bottom of the webhook trigger config screen, press the "test" button and await for the webhook data to populate.

 ![Validate results in airtable]({{site.baseurl}}/assets/img/docs/webhooks/webhook_airtable_8_test.png)

-When you have received the data successfully, you may click Done and move on to creating an Action for the Trigger.
+When you have received the data successfully, you may click "Done" and move on to creating an Action for the Trigger.

-### 6. Setup the Action for our Webhook Trigger
+### 6. Setup the Action for our webhook Trigger
 {: #setup-the-action-for-our-webhook-trigger }

 For the Action Type, select from the drop-down "Create record", and select your